sigasi/sigasi_insights/releasenotes/sigasi-2.4.md

 ----------------------

 Catching bugs early is cheaper than catching them late.
-Earlier versions of Sigasi detect [**most errors** at **type time**](http://www.sigasi.com/faq#t133n861) but relied on a manual compile step with an external compiler to catch all errors.
+Earlier versions of Sigasi detect **most errors** at **type time** but relied on a manual compile step with an external compiler to catch all errors.
 Sigasi 2.4 can now automate this step and intelligently call an external compiler to find **all analysis errors** in your VHDL files as soon as you **save**.

 ![External compiler](2.4/vcomdemo1.png "External compiler")

 At this time, Sigasi supports the vcom/vsim style compilers.
-These compilers are available from [Aldec](http://www.aldec.com) (Active HDL and Riviera Pro) or from other vendors. [documentation](http://www.sigasi.com/doc/2.4.0/integration_vcom)
+These compilers are available from [Aldec](http://www.aldec.com) (Active HDL and Riviera Pro) or from other vendors.

 ![External compiler](2.4/vcomdemo3.png "External compiler")